Free Library · Velelle.com · Updated June 2026

 • Withdrawing from people without knowing why

-• 02 Warmth.
-A warm drink, a warm shower, a blanket.
-Warmth signals safety to the collapsed nervous system and begins to bring it back online.
+• 02 A warm drink, a warm shower, or a heated blanket signals safety to the depleted nervous system and begins to bring it back online.
+Warmth is one of the fastest inputs the burned out nervous system can process without effort.

 • Starting multiple things and finishing none